 For example, you can obtain arrest records that would provide you with information like the individual’s physical description, a record of what he had on his person at the time of his arrest, and a record of his fingerprints.

-As you search through criminal records, you can also know if a certain individual is a sex offender and even additional details about the events that had happened and had led to enlist this individual as a sex offender.
+As you search criminal records in the United States, you can also know if a certain individual is a sex offender and even additional details about the events that had happened and had led to enlist this individual as a sex offender.

 Furthermore, you can also learn whether a person has been incarcerated, period of incarceration, explanation on how the crime was classified, or even if a person was given probation or a monetary fine.
 This type of information is particularly obtained from misdemeanor and felony records.

 In addition, information on the inmate is kept, including the amount of time imposed, the amount of time served, and the date of release.
 Such information is acquired from inmate, prison, and release records that also fall under the category of criminal records.

 Inasmuch, the information that can be obtained from criminal records, in general, are criminal violations, basic background data including name, birth date, and places where the person has lived, body marks such as scars or tattoos, names of relatives, marriages, and divorces, and bankruptcies.